Membership

 Tee Selection

-NIHGA offers four tee selections for its members: back, middle, senior, or forward tees (see Table 1).
-Members shall choose a tee prior to the first outing based on their skill level, and must play from that tee for the entire season including match play and scramble tournaments.
+NIHGA offers three tee selections for its members: back, middle, senior, or forward tees (see Table 1).
+Members shall choose a tee prior to the first outing based on their skill level, and shall play from that tee for the entire season including match play and scramble tournaments.
 Members may choose any tee regardless of age or gender.
-The typical yardage for each tee is listed below.
+Requests for a mid-season tee adjustment may be approved by the Board on an exception basis.

 Tee | 18 Hole Yardage |